-- 1-2 cups reserved cooking liquid from pasta
+- 1-2 cups pasta cooking water or milk

-- Pour in half and half and whisk to combine with the flour and butter mixture.
+- Pour in half and half and whisk to combine.
 Lower heat to medium and cook while whisking until sauce thickens.

 - Remove pan from the heat and whisk in parmesan cheese, salt, pepper and nutmeg.